BethSpornitz/smart-store-bethspornitz/README.md

 Understanding which regions consistently perform best allows leadership to focus marketing efforts, tailor promotions, and optimize inventory distribution by region and category.

-Section 1.
-The Business Goal

-Business Goal: Identify which customer regions generate the highest total sales for each product category, month-by-month.

-Why it matters: Understanding which regions consistently perform best allows leadership to focus marketing efforts, tailor promotions, and optimize inventory distribution by region and category.

 ### Section 2.
 Data Source

 Source: Tables in our SQLite database (smart_sales.db).